Are you looking for an investment property?

 Of course, it’s never as easy as it seems.
 There are such things as bad tenants or worse you could end up with no tenants at all, leaving you with the mortgage payment.
 So it’s really a matter of finding the right property where the vacancy rates are low and where people want to rent.

 Working with a professional real estate agent beyond the initial purchase has it’s benefits.
 They’ll be able to help you determine whether an investment property is going to be successful using ‘cash flow’ as an indicator.
 Either way, you’re still building equity in an asset that you can sell tomorrow.

-Perhaps the biggest difference between a rental property and other investments is the amount time and work required to maintaining your investment.
+Perhaps the biggest difference between a rental property and other investments is the amount time and work required to maintain your investment.
 When you buy a stock, it simply sits in your brokerage account and, hopefully, increases in value.
 If you invest in a rental property, there are many responsibilities that come along with being a landlord.
-And it’s not a get rich quick proposition, it’s definitely a slow get rick scheme.

 If you are unsure of whether this is the right investment for you, start small by renting a room or suite in your house.
 Landlords who make their rentals into desirable places to live often get better, longer-residing tenants.

 A good rule to follow is ask yourself: “would I live here”?
 If your answer is no, it’s time to spruce the place up a bit.
 Your conscience will love you, knowing you are able to provide safety and security for others.